-PENNVEST is establishing a Federal Trust Indenture to cover the CWSRF disbursements to the funding recipients more quickly than going through Treasury.
-Included in the indenture will be authority to issue commercial paper (CP), revenue bonds, and guarantees.
-The intent of the CP program when fully implemented is to pay down the CP balance with a draw on the CWSRF program funds and state match when the cap grants are awarded, as well as the use of recycled loan repayments and issuance of revenue bonds.
+PENNVEST has established a Federal Trust Indenture to cover the CWSRF disbursements to the funding recipients more quickly than going through Treasury.
+Included in the indenture is the authority to issue commercial paper (CP), revenue bonds, and guarantees.
+The intent is to pay down the CP balance with a draw on the CWSRF program funds and state match when the cap grants are awarded, as well as the use of recycled loan repayments and issuance of revenue bonds.
 PENNVEST may opt to use State Match revenue bonds for the State Match portion.
 If PENNVEST decides to do this, documents will be provided to EPA for review as they are drafted.